 5. Management’s and Board of Directors’ Responsibility for the Standalone Financial Statements

-In preparing the Standalone financial statements, the Board of Directors and management are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the Standalone financial statements, the Board of Directors, management and RP are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors of the Company are responsible for overseeing the financial reporting process of the Company.
+The Board of Directors/RP of the Company are responsible for overseeing the financial reporting process of the Company.

 6. Auditor’s Responsibility for the Audit of the Standalone Financial Statements